tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 What is Tudat(Py)?
 ******************
-The TU Delft Astrodynamics Toolbox (Tudat) is a powerful set of libraries that support astrodynamics and space research.
+The TU Delft Astrodynamics Toolbox (Tudat) is a powerful set of libraries that support astrodynamics and space research and education.
 It can be used for a wide range of purposes, including high-fidelity :ref:`state propagation <propagation_examples>`, :ref:`state estimation <estimation_examples>` and :ref:`preliminary mission design <mission_design_examples>`.
-Tudat is implemented in C++, following an object-oriented programming (OOP) style for efficient simulations.
-In recent years most of the Tudat functionality has been exposed via a Python interface, TudatPy, for convenient access.
+Tudat is implemented in C++, following an object-oriented programming (OOP) style for efficient and modular simulations.
+Since 2021, most of the Tudat functionality has been exposed via a Python interface -TudatPy- for convenient access.
 Originally developed at TU Delft, Tudat(Py) is completely open source and :ref:`open for contributions <contribute_to_tudat>`.
 It is used extensively in :ref:`research projects <research_output>` and teaching activities at TU Delft.

 Installation